DylanCas/readme-genny/README.md

 ## Description

-Taking user input via 'Inquirer', that data is used to create a formatted readme
+Using node.js and Inquirer, takes user input and creates a new readme.md file

 ## Table of  Contents